-Aluminum and Steel shingles are the most affordable type of metal roofing.
-Due to their small profile and construction reinforced by integrated locks on all 4 sides, metal shingles can be made from thin gauge steel or aluminum sheet, without sacrificing durability, longevity and wind uplift ratings.
+Aluminum and steel shingles are the most affordable types of metal roofing.
+Due to their small profile and construction reinforced by integrated locks on all 4 sides, they can be made from thin gauge steel or aluminum sheet, without sacrificing durability, longevity and wind uplift ratings.

 Aluminum shingles are made from .017″ coil and in some cases even less (Classic’s rustic shake is made from .012 aluminum!).
-Compare this to a minimum .032″ aluminum required for standing seam, and you get almost 50% less metal used to cover same area.
-Same goes for steel shingles.
+Compare this to a minimum .032″ aluminum required for standing seam, and you get almost 50% less material used to cover same area.
+Same goes for steel.

-This reduced use of metal, combined with simpler installation, is reflected in the cost.
-On average, they are 40% less expensive to install than standing seam!
+This reduced use of metal, combined with simpler installation is reflected in the cost.
+On average, they are 40% less expensive than good quality, architectural standing seam!

-Metal shingles will suite the aesthetic needs of the most discerning homeowners.
-They are available in a wide array of designs, finishes, and colors.
-This makes it possible to achieve any style you desire, from contemporary to traditional, to rustic.
+As discussed, metal shingles will suite the aesthetic needs of the most discerning homeowners.
+You can use them to enhance any architectural home style from contemporary to traditional, to rustic.

 Long service life

-Metal shingles have warranties of at least 50 years and will essentially last a lifetime.
-However, to ensure that it lasts as long as its supposed to, you need to hire a professional contractor, who specializes in metal roofs.
+Steel roof shingles have warranties of at least 50 years and will essentially last a lifetime.
+However, to ensure that your metal roof lasts as long as its supposed to, you need to hire a professional contractor, who specializes in metal.